jayeshmepani/laravel-gemini-translator/README.md

 -   `--retry-delay=3`: Base delay in seconds between retries with exponential backoff (default: 3).
 -   `--stop-key=q`: The key to press to gracefully stop the translation process (default: `q`).

+#### Output Control Options

+-   `-h, --help`: Display help for the given command.
+When no command is given display help for the `list` command.
+-   `--silent`: Do not output any message.
+-   `-q, --quiet`: Only errors are displayed.
+All other output is suppressed.
+-   `-V, --version`: Display this application version.
+-   `--ansi|--no-ansi`: Force (or disable --no-ansi) ANSI output.
+-   `--no-interaction`: Do not ask any interactive question.
+-   `--env[=ENV]`: The environment the command should run under.
+-   `-v|vv|vvv, --verbose`: Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug.

 #### Example Usage

 ```bash